kaushalvivek/ML-Andrew-Ng/README.md

 # machine-learning-andrew-ng

-Machine Learning notes from Dr.Andrew Ng's course on Coursera.
+This repo is for Machine Learning notes from Dr.Andrew Ng's course on Coursera.
 Also, a personal training in proper Markdown syntax.

+To view mathematical notations in Chrome, please install MathJax form [here.][https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima?hl=en-GB]